Dodgers finish NLDS sweep of Diamondbacks: Final score, things to know

 The D-Backs had three hits

 Ultimately, the Diamondbacks lost Game 3 because they could not get anything going against Darvish and various relievers.
 Arizona had three hits in Game 3 and they couldn't have been any more different.
-Marte laid down a beautiful push bunt in the first, Descalso popped a solo homer in the fifth, and Peralta found left field with a seeing-eye single in the ninth.
+Marte laid down a beautiful push bunt in the first, Descalso popped a solo home run in the fifth, and Peralta found left field with a seeing-eye single in the ninth.
 Paul Goldschmidt and J.D.
-Martinez went a combined 0-7 with three strikeouts in Game 3.
+Martinez went a combined 0 for 7 with three strikeouts in Game 3.
 That's no way to save your season, offense.

 -